Two-directional simultaneous inference for high-dimensional models

-\textbf{Interpretability}: By better identifying the sets of zeros and nonzeros, we can explicitly explore the latent structure in data, {thereby achieving interpretability.} Furthermore, when we identify the sets of zeros $G^{o}(\lambda)$ and nonzeros $G^{no}(\lambda)$ based on extra samples for any given tuning parameter $\lambda$, the TOSI {method} can choose a tuning parameter $\lambda$ for which $H_{0, G^{o}(\lambda)}$ is accepted and $\tilde H_{0, G^{no}(\lambda)}$ is rejected, that is, the TOSI method can select $\lambda$ so that the resulting sets of zeros ($G^{o}(\lambda)$) and nonzeros ($G^{no}(\lambda)$) are statistically insignificant and significant, respectively.
-Hence, the $\lambda$ selected by TOSI is meanful to identify important and unimportant variables.
-This is also observed by our simulation studies and our motivating data of a criminal data.
-For example, in the high-dimensional sparse regression model of Experiment 1 in Section \ref{sec:simu}, the lasso with $\lambda$ chosen by cross-validation exactly selects important variables at a frequency (CS) of $10\%$ on average, but the lasso with $\lambda$ chosen by TOSI can achieve a frequency of $88\%$ on average (Table \ref{tab:SelectLambda}).} In our motivating data of a liquor sales data that $\lambda=0.1866$ selected using ten-fold cross-validation identifies 9 important among 249 variables, while $\lambda=0.3172$ selected using TOSI further identifies three unimportant variables from the 9 variables, as presented in Table \ref{tab:winetest}.
+\textbf{Interpretability}: By better identifying the sets of zeros and nonzeros, we can explicitly explore the latent structure in data, thereby achieving interpretability.
+Furthermore, when we identify the sets of zeros $G^{o}(\lambda)$ and nonzeros $G^{no}(\lambda)$ based on extra samples for any given tuning parameter $\lambda$, the TOSI {method} can choose a tuning parameter $\lambda$ for which $H_{0, G^{o}(\lambda)}$ is accepted and $\tilde H_{0, G^{no}(\lambda)}$ is rejected {if such $\lambda$ exists}, that is, the TOSI method can select $\lambda$ so that the resulting sets of zeros ($G^{o}(\lambda)$) and nonzeros ($G^{no}(\lambda)$) are statistically insignificant and significant, respectively.
+Hence, the $\lambda$ selected by TOSI is meaningful to identify important and unimportant variables.
+This is also observed in our simulation studies and two motivating data of liquor sales and criminal data.
+For example, in the high-dimensional sparse regression model of Experiment 1 in Section \ref{sec:simu}, {the LASSO with $\lambda$ chosen using cross-validation exactly selects important variables at a frequency (CS) of $10\%$ on average, but the LASSO with $\lambda$ chosen using TOSI can achieve a frequency of $95\%$ on average (Table \ref{tab:SelectLambda}).} In our motivating data of a liquor sales data that $\lambda=0.1866$ selected using ten-fold cross-validation identifies 9 important among 249 variables, while $\lambda=0.3172$ selected using TOSI further identifies three unimportant variables from the 9 variables, as presented in Table \ref{tab:winetest}.
 Further checking via existing testing methods for $H_{0, G^{o}(\lambda)}$ with $\lambda=0.3172$ show that the 243 variables indeed were unimportant.
 Thus, the analysis results obtained via TOSI were more interpretable than those from CV LASSO.
 Similarly, for the criminal data, $\lambda=0.1788$ selected using ten-fold cross-validation identifies 9 important variables and 91 unimportant variables, while $\lambda=0.1828$ selected using TOSI further identified three unimportant variables from the 9 variables, as presented in Table \ref{tab:criminaltest}.